jymchng/python-newtype-dev/docs/index.md

 ## Getting Started

-Check out our [Quick Start Guide](getting-started/quickstart.md) to begin using Python NewType in your projects.
+Check out our [Quick Start Guide](getting-started/quickstart.md) to begin using python-newtype in your projects.

 ## Installation